Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Ammonia

 Ammonia is a waste by-product of goldfish respiration and poop.
-It can burn the gills of the fish, cause stress and even death.
+It’s extremely toxic for fish.

 What it should test:

 Your ammonia reading should always be at 0.
-Any amount greater than that?
-Possibly can stress the fish.
-In a cycled tank with sufficient filtration, ammonia should only be present in unusual situations, such as if a fish dies.
+Any amount greater than that can poison your fish.
+In a cycled tank with sufficient filtration, ammonia should only be present in unusual situations, like if a fish dies.

 • An uncycled tank (new tank syndrome)